meta-toolkit/meta/index.md

 make
 {% endhighlight %}

- - There are rules for clean, tidy, and doc.
-(Also, once you run the cmake command once, you should be able to just run make like usual as you're developing---it'll detect when the CMakeLists.txt file has changed and rebuild Makefiles if it needs to.)
-To compile in debug mode, just replace `Release` with `Debug`.
+ - There are rules for clean, tidy, and doc. **After you run the cmake command once, you will be able to just run `make` as usual** when you're developing---it'll detect when the CMakeLists.txt file has changed and rebuild Makefiles if it needs to.

+ - To compile in debug mode, just replace `Release` with `Debug`.

 ---